rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 This will enable us to learn a little bit more about your team and any public postings you may have made relating to Rust.
 We understand that some people choose not to have publicly available social media profiles (or social media accounts at all) nor other public sites.
 If this is true for you, don’t worry, it won’t count against you in the assessment process.

-#### Please give us a little bit of background about your organisation’s experience of Rust and how you currently use it in your day to day work, and the experience of the team members who will be working on the project
+#### Please give us a little bit of background about your organization’s experience of Rust and how you currently use it in your day to day work, and the experience of the team members who will be working on the project

-The answer to this question will enable us to assess the ability of your organisation to deliver your proposed project.
+The answer to this question will enable us to assess the ability of your organization to deliver your proposed project.
 If possible, please include:
-* What percentage of your organisation’s language usage Rust represents
+* What percentage of your organization’s language usage Rust represents
-* Examples of the work related to Rust done by members of your organisation
+* Examples of the work related to Rust done by members of your organization

 #### Please tell us about your proposed project and what the benefit of your work will be for the Rust project and the wider community of users.
 Please give as much detail as you can including, where appropriate, specific deliverables and timelines.